dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 # Part selection and planning
 Before ordering the switches. keycaps and LEDs for the backlight, it was quite useful to plan their respective layout using a mock design.
-This namely took the form of the following final picture, which was the result of experimenting with various configuration, for example, the type and the position of the switches, the type of keycaps and such, while at the same time balancing their respective cost (Khail Copper switches were ~30% more expensive than the Khail Box brown ones, and were each sold in sets of 10, the best offer I could find.)
+This namely took the form of the following final picture, which was the result of experimenting with various configurations, for example, the type and the position of the switches, the type of keycaps, and such, while at the same time balancing their respective cost (Khail Copper switches were ~30% more expensive than the Khail Box brown ones, and were each sold in sets of 10, the best offer I could find.)
-Also, following the key switches selection was inspired following this [reddit thread comment](https://www.reddit.com/r/MechanicalKeyboards/comments/bvm3pe/my_first_build_ergodash_with_hotswappable/epqo9md?utm_source=share&utm_medium=web2x), but made relatively cheaper: the copper speed for the alphanumeric and common symbols keys for faster typing speed, the more stable Khail BOX Brown for stability of the 2U keys and those that are likely to be held down for long period of times (Shift, Control, Meta, etc...).
+Also, following the key switches selection was inspired by this [reddit thread comment](https://www.reddit.com/r/MechanicalKeyboards/comments/bvm3pe/my_first_build_ergodash_with_hotswappable/epqo9md?utm_source=share&utm_medium=web2x), but made relatively cheaper: the copper speed for the alphanumeric and common symbols keys for faster typing speed, the more stable Khail BOX Brown for the stability of the 2U keys and those that are likely to be held down for a long period of times (Shift, Control, Meta, etc...).
 {: .text-justify}

 <figure class="one">